Airbus tells EU hydrogen won't be widely used in planes before 2050

 By Tim Hepher and Laurence Frost

-PARIS, June 10 (Reuters) - Most airliners will rely on traditional jet engines until at least 2050, with the introduction of zero-emissions hydrogen limited to regional and short-range planes, Airbus AIR.PA told European Union officials in a briefing released on Thursday.
+PARIS, June 10 (Reuters) - Most airliners will rely on traditional jet engines until at least 2050, Airbus AIR.PA told European Union officials in a briefing released on Thursday on its research into creating zero-emissions hydrogen fuelled planes.

-The planemaker has emerged as the industry's leading champion for hydrogen propulsion, saying it plans to develop the world's first zero-emission commercial aircraft by 2035.

 "Zero-emission hydrogen aircraft will be primarily focused on regional and shorter-range aircraft from 2035.
 Which means that current and future iterations of highly efficient gas turbines will still be required as we move towards 2050, especially for long-haul operations," the presentation said.